lelandfirerescue/fm-ga-link/README.md

 # fm-ga-link
-Provides a link between FireManager and Google Apps to ensure a Group Email is up-to-date.
+Provides a link between [Aladtec's scheduling software](http://www.aladtec.com) and Google Apps to ensure a Group Email is up-to-date.

 ## Introduction
-**fm-ga-link** is a Google Apps Script intended to be used to synchronize a Google Group with a list of users from Aladtec's FireManager database.
-This script assumes you have a single group email which can be mapped to users in your FireManager database by some attribute (e.g. employee type).
+**fm-ga-link** is a Google Apps Script intended to be used to synchronize a Google Group with a list of users from Aladtec's member database.
+This script assumes you have a single group email which can be mapped to users in your member database by some attribute (e.g. employee type).
 End-users of these products wishing to use this script will need to be familiar with both Google Apps and FireManager's REST-ful API.

 ## Pre-Requisites
-1. Aladtec FireManager API keys (`accid`, `acckey`, and `cusid`)
+1. Aladtec API keys (`accid`, `acckey`, and `cusid`)
 2. Google Apps for Business Account

 ## Installation

-### FireManager Prerequisites
+### Aladtec Prerequisites
 1. At a minimum, request API access to the `email` attribute from Aladtec support.
 2. Request any additional attributes you will need to determine which user should go into the group.